Marundu/flask-boiler-plate/README.md

 **Assumption** - [`virtualenv`](http://docs.python-guide.org/en/latest/dev/virtualenvs/) is installed.

-It is _highly_ recommended you install the [Anaconda Python Distribution](https://www.continuum.io/downloads)
+I _highly_ recommended you install the [Anaconda Python Distribution](https://www.continuum.io/downloads).
+It comes pre-loaded with a lot of tools for Python development.

 - Clone the repo.
 - Change the repo name to your project's name.